 The average American household connects to the internet at about 12 Mbps.
-That's more than enough for sending email or watching videos on YouTube.
+That's more than enough for sending emails or watching videos on YouTube.
 However, if you're playing games with your friends online - Minecraft for example - then you need an internet speed of 25+Mbps.

 Ping and Latency: Does It Matter?

 We've all had those moments when our internet connection is too slow to do anything.
 But what about competitive gamers?
 Latency can have a huge impact on gameplay performance, especially if you're trying your best and losing because of an ISP that's not up-to-date with modern technologies like fiber optic cables or cable connections!
-While there are varying degrees in which these problems may occur (some users just see more sluggish speeds than others), it always pays off for them live within reachable distance from at least two high speed providers as this will help reduce delays caused by congestion on nearby networks.
+While there are varying degrees in which these problems may occur (some users just see more sluggish speeds than others), it always pays off for them to live within reachable distance from at least two high-speed providers as this will help reduce delays caused by congestion on nearby networks.